moderndatacompany/dataos.info/docs/resources/cluster.md

 <center><i>Resource Section configuration for a Cluster Resource-type</i></center>

-For detailed customization options and additional fields within the Resource Section, refer to the [Resource Grammar.](../resources/resource_grammar.md)
+For detailed customization options and additional details, refer to the [Resource Grammar.](../resources/resource_grammar.md)

 #### **Configuring the Cluster-specific Section**